 Whitehat Society (Whitehats) is a special interest group founded by a group of students who are passionate about information security.
-Its members train for cyber defence competitions and advocate security knowledge to the SMU community and beyond.
+Its members train for cyber defence competitions and advocate security knowledge to the Singapore Management University (SMU) community and beyond.

 In Internet slang, a “Whitehat” refers to an ethical hacker who specializes in penetration testing and other testing methodologies to benchmark an organization’s information systems security.